Video Download: Side Effects And Dangers Of Human Growth Hormone

 Avoid Side Effects

-Numerous studies have shown side effects can be prevented by the slow initial administration of HGH, proper monitoring of levels and usage daily in what is called a low-dose, high-frequency method.
+Numerous studies have shown side effects can be prevented by the slow initial administration of HGH, proper monitoring of levels, and used daily in what is called a low-dose, high-frequency method.

 Typical Protocol of Human Growth Hormone